leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 The logit of the estimated probability response is a linear function of the predictor parameters.

 $$\text{Log-likelihood: } \ell(\boldsymbol{\beta}) = \sum_{i=1}^n \Big[ y_i \log p_i + (1 - y_i)\log(1 - p_i) \Big], \quad p_i = \sigma(\mathbf{x}_i^\top \boldsymbol{\beta}) = \frac{1}{1 + e^{-\mathbf{x}_i^\top \boldsymbol{\beta}}}$$

 ---

+#### Regularization
+*Definition*:
+Regularization is adding tuning parameter (penalty term) to the error function of a model to induce smoothness in order to prevent overfitting by shrinking coefficients (which can significantly reduce the variance with some cost in bias; it can also perform variable selection).

+*L1 & L2*:
+Lasso (L1): Find $\beta$ where minimize: $RSS + \lambda \sum_{i=1}^{p} |\beta_i|$

+Ridge (L2): Find $\beta$ where minimize: $RSS + \lambda \sum_{i=1}^{p} \beta_i^2$

+Lasso (L1) performs both coefficient shrinkage and variable selection, often producing sparse models because it can drive some coefficients exactly to zero.
+This makes Lasso particularly useful when the true underlying model is sparse and when interpretability or feature selection is important.

+Ridge (L2), on the other hand, only shrinks coefficients but never eliminates them, so it retains all predictors.
+It is especially effective when dealing with multicollinearity among features.
+L2 regularization handles multicollinearity better because it shrinks correlated coefficients together instead of forcing one to zero.
+This stabilizes the model and reduces variance when predictors are highly correlated.

+*λ*:
+When λ = 0, both Lasso and Ridge become Linear Regression. 当 λ → ∞, some β = 0 in Lasso, β → 0 in Ridge.
+λ is typically chosen using k-fold cross-validation, where we compute prediction error for a grid of λ values and select the value that minimizes the average validation error.

+*Feature Standarization*:
+We standardize features before Ridge/Lasso because the penalty depends on coefficient magnitude.
+If predictors are not on the same scale, the regularization will unevenly penalize them, distorting the solution.
+Standardization ensures fair penalization and stable estimates.

+*L1 Sparce Model*:
+Because the L1 penalty uses the absolute value of coefficients, it creates a non-smooth optimization boundary with corners.
+During optimization, these corners promote exact zeros in the solution, which leads to automatic variable selection and sparsity.
+In contrast, the L2 constraint is circular and smooth, so the solution rarely lands exactly on an axis, which is why Ridge shrinks coefficients but almost never sets them exactly to zero.

+*Elastic Net*:
+Elastic Net: Find $\beta$ where minimize: $RSS + \lambda_{\text{1}} \sum_{i=1}^{p} |\beta_i| + \lambda_{\text{2}} \sum_{i=1}^{p} \beta_i^2$

+Elastic Net is useful when we have many correlated features and still want sparsity.
+It balances feature selection (L1) and coefficient stability (L2).

+---